-Quasi Contract is not a full-fledged contract because there is no offer and acceptance by the parties.
+Quasi contract is not a full-fledged contract because there is no offer and acceptance by the parties.
 But there are some circumstances where the contractual obligation arises.
-These five circumstances are as follows:-
+These five circumstances of quasi contracts are:

 Where one person supplies necessaries suited to the condition in life of a person who is incompetent to contract (minor or lunatic) or to anyone whom such incompetent person is legally bound to support.

 For example, to a lunatic’s wife or children.

 The person who is supplying is entitled to recover from the property of such an incompetent person.